valots12/video-activity-recognition/README.md

-# Neural Network Classifier for human activity videos
+# Neural Network Classifier for human activity videos from HMDB dataset

 ***Part of the Foundations of Deep Learning project | UniMiB***